bartfeenstra/betty/documentation/development/plugin/presence-role.rst

      -  :py:class:`betty.ancestry.presence_role.PresenceRole`
    * -  Repository
      -  :py:attr:`betty.project.Project.presence_roles`
-            All presence roles, including those defined in the project configuration
-     -  :py:class:`betty.ancestry.presence_role.PRESENCE_ROLE_REPOSITORY`
-            Only presence roles available to any project

 Presence roles are used to indicate the **role** a :doc:`/usage/ancestry/person` has in an :doc:`/usage/ancestry/event`, such as the subject, a witness, or an officiant.